SnailText

 01

-Custom dictionary
+Custom dictionary (Pro)

 Add your bug words once; they stop being mistakes.
 Stack-specific vocabulary, colleagues' names, project codenames — all go in once and behave forever.
+Auto-replace runs on the Pro tier.

 02